Heavy Equipment Technician - Transport Trailer Mechanic

 Individuals possessing a valid recognized credential in Alberta are eligible to receive a Blue Seal business credential after completing the necessary requirements.

-The term of apprenticeship for a transport trailer mechanic is two years (two 12-month periods) including a minimum of 1500 hours of on-the-job training and 8 weeks of technical training in the first period, and a minimum of 1800 hours of on-the-job training in the second period.
+The term of apprenticeship for a heavy equipment technician - transport trailer mechanic is two years (two 12-month periods) including a minimum of 1500 hours of on-the-job training and 8 weeks of technical training in the first period, and a minimum of 1800 hours of on-the-job training in the second period.

-- An applicant who previously completed courses of study or work experience related to the Transport Trailer Mechanic trade or holds a related journeyperson certificate and has the employer's recommendation, may qualify for credit that could reduce the term of apprenticeship.
-Inquiries about credit for previously completed courses of study or work experience can be directed to an apprentice representative at any Apprenticeship and Industry Training Office.
+- An applicant who previously completed courses of study or work experience related to the transport trailer mechanic trade or holds a related journeyperson certificate and has the employer's recommendation, may qualify for credit that could reduce the term of apprenticeship.
+Inquiries about credit for previously completed courses of study or work experience can be directed to an apprenticeship representative toll-free at 1-800-248-4823.

 - A high school student can become an apprentice and gain credits toward apprenticeship training and a high school diploma at the same time under the Registered Apprenticeship Program (RAP).